Happy New Year! After participating in the #BLACKandSTEM major Tweets roll call last week I was inspired to share my top

 1. Don’t let your major define you:

 My advice is to make a list of words that describe what you want to do.
 After some time you will start to see a theme.
 Now you can contact others for informational interviews to learn more about prospective STEM careers.
 Remember your major is part of your career, but it does not define you.
 Your goal is to graduate, finish strong with your STEM degree and land a career that suits you.

 2. Get mentors early:

 Everyone should have at least one mentor.
 When I was younger I didn’t have many mentors around.
 My aunt (she is an electrical engineer) was my first STEM mentor.
 It’s good to have a STEM mentor because will guide you through as you progress into a STEM professional.

 3. Find a creative way to share science:

 Last year was my 1st blogiversary.
-I never knew that there was a science communications community until I started blogging.
-If you like to write, start a blog.
+I never knew that there was a science communications community until I Mademoiselle Scientist.
+If you like to write, create a platform, Twitter or a blog.
 If you like to create visual content, start a YouTube channel.
 Social media is huge now and it’s time to see more science in social media! #scicomm

 4. Don’t be afraid to fail:

 I know it sounds cheesy, but it’s true.
 We fail, we make mistakes, we get better.
 When I was in high school I was a star student.
 When I went to college I realized everyone was a star student.
 It is normal to feel this way.
 If you fail, get help.
 If you fail, again try again.
 Failure builds strength, resilience, grace and teaches you life changing lessons.
 A STEM career is not easy, but you can do it!

 5. Gain research experience early: